cmugpi/learn-git/src/pres.md

 	$ ls -a
 	.  ..  main.py  readme.md

 This project isn't yet managed by git.
-We can prove that to ourselves with:

 	$ git status
 	fatal: Not a git repository (or any of the parent directories): .git